check-spelling-sandbox/materialize/CONTRIBUTING.md

 Materialize is written entirely in Rust.
 Rust API documentation is hosted at
 <https://dev.materialize.com/api/rust/>.

-If you're interested in contributing to Materialize, please [create a Github discussion](https://github.com/MaterializeInc/materialize/discussions/new?category=contribute-to-materialize) describing the work you're planning to pick up.
+If you're interested in contributing to Materialize, please [create a GitHub discussion](https://github.com/MaterializeInc/materialize/discussions/new?category=contribute-to-materialize) describing the work you're planning to pick up.
 Prospective code contributors might find the [`D-good for external contributors` tag](https://github.com/MaterializeInc/materialize/discussions/categories/contribute-to-materialize?discussions_q=is%3Aopen+category%3A%22Contribute+to+Materialize%22+label%3A%22D-good+for+external+contributors%22) useful.